neardata-eu/lithops-hpc/docs/source/compute_config/hpc.md

 ### Configure HPC backend

-The HPC backend uses runtime deployments to start/stop workers.
+The HPC backend uses Lithops runtime deployments to start/stop workers.
 HPC workers run in slurm jobs.
 For that, the Lithops client must have access to slurm commands to submit jobs and check their status.
 HPC runtime configurations are defined in the Lithops config file.